 We at Seventh Generation could not be more excited for yet another action supporting #ComeClean momentum.
-Today, Representative Raul Ruiz introduced The Federal Cleaning Products Right to Know Act (H.R.2728), bringing our fight for industry-wide ingredient disclosure in cleaning products back to the federal level.
+On May 24th, Representative Raul Ruiz introduced The Federal Cleaning Products Right to Know Act (H.R.2728), bringing our fight for industry-wide ingredient disclosure in cleaning products back to the federal level.
 The Cleaning Product Right to Know Act requires manufacturers of both consumer household and industrial cleaning products to disclose all intentionally-added ingredients on their product labels and websites.

 With this latest action, the momentum behind ingredient disclosure is stronger than ever.
 This year, Seventh Generation and our partners have doubled down on our fight for ingredient disclosure with the goal of supporting the consumers’ right to know what's in the products you choose to purchase.
 With your help, there have been important strides when it comes to demanding that the cleaning industry #ComeClean.

 - In California, SB 258, The California Cleaning Product Right to Know Act passed out of the Committee on Appropriations with a 5-2 vote.
 The bill is now heading to the Senate floor.
 If you’re a California voter, you can help continue to progress the bill by contacting your representative here.

 - In New York, Governor Andrew Cuomo recently announced new regulations requiring disclosure of chemicals in household cleaning products.
 A bill was passed in the early 70s, but was never implemented until now.
 In this action, the Governor has giving the Department of Environmental Conservation (DEC) authority to review and provide technical guidance on how to implement the law.